RANHAOHR/CWRU_ROS_SETUP/README.md

 Getting the scripts and making them executable

-To run these scripts, clone cwru_scripts anywhere on your computer by typing the following in any directory: git clone https://github.com/cwru-robotics/cwru_scripts.git

-Once you have the files, change the directory to mobile_robotics by typing: cd cwru_scripts/mobile_robotics

-After this, make the scripts executable by typing: chmod +x *.sh ROS Setup
+After this, go to the directory of the package and make the scripts executable by typing: chmod +x *.sh

+#### ROS Setup

-If you would like to set up a ROS installation on your own computer or Ubuntu install with all of the dependencies and programs we'll be using in the class, you can run the script install_ros_w_dep_376.sh by typing: ./install_ros_w_dep_376.sh
+If you would like to set up a ROS installation on your own computer or Ubuntu install with all of the dependencies and programs we'll be using in the class, you can run the script install_ros_kinetic.sh by typing: ./install_ros_kinetic.sh

-Workstation Setup
+#### Workstation Setup

-To setup your ROS workspace (which you will have to do every time you log in to a new Jennings computer) use the setup_workspace_376.sh script.
-You will need to pass your github username and email as arguments to the script: ./setup_workspace_376.sh github_username github@email.com
+To setup your ROS workspace use the setup_ros_catkin_make_workspace_kinetic.sh script.
+You will need to pass your github username and email as arguments to the script: ./setup_ros_catkin_make_workspace_kinetic.sh github_username github@email.com